alaz/camel-pubsub/README.md

 ```

 `multipleConsumers` implementation makes use of `multicast` and `parallelProcessing` under the hood
-and this combination utilized the default thread pool to dispatch exchanges to the underlying endpoints.
+and this combination utilizes the default thread pool to dispatch exchanges to the underlying endpoints.
 The problem here is that **every subscriber** becomes parallel implicitly.
 You didn't expect it, but
 there will be several threads running `Processor1` concurrently and several threads running `Processor2`
 concurrently as well.